NipponPa/cpe334se-finalproject/supabase/README.md

 ## Row Level Security (RLS)

 The schema includes Row Level Security policies to ensure users only access their own data.
 These are enabled by default in the migration.

+## Authentication Synchronization

+The application uses a PostgreSQL trigger and function to automatically synchronize user data between Supabase's auth.users table and the application's public.users table.
+When a new user registers, a corresponding record is automatically created in the public.users table, ensuring that user profile data is available for application features.